hirekarl/sba_05_the_document_object_model/README.md

 ### Reflection
 Reflect on your development process, challenges faced, and how you overcame them.
+> This was pretty straightforward, mostly!
+When all was said and done, `script.js` was very long, and it was helpful&mdash;both for my sanity, and hopefully, for the legibility and comprehensibility of the codebase as a whole&mdash;to modularize.
+I also found I was repeating myself a lot in the form field event handlers, so I abstracted those functions into a `handleField()` function.
 >
+> The tricky things were:
+> - finagling the modal
+> - handling the case where the user enters only white space in an `<input>` or `<textarea>` field
+> - handling the case where the user clicks on the Bootstrap icon inside a post's "Edit" or "Delete" button
+>
+> Regarding the modal, I kept having an issue where the form fields wouldn't populate properly with the values associated with the associated post's title or content.
+They'd carry over from the last interaction with the modal form, and/or the Bootstrap form validation utility classes wouldn't properly clear.
+I fixed it by manually resetting the form, clearing the values, and removing all the form validation utility classes on form submission and modal close.
+I also had to do research on proper usage of the `was-validated` utility class.
+>
+> I initially tried to fix the white space case by setting `pattern` attribute on the `<input>` and `<textarea>`s, and it took me a while to realize that `<textarea>`s can't use the `pattern` attribute.
+Then, I tried to implement an explicit match test on the field values, but my implementation would continue to report the white space error even when non-white space characters were entered (probably a regexp skill issue).
+In the end, it was easier and more effective to test whether the value gives a truthy value *and* results in an empty string when `.trim()` is applied.
+>
+> The last tricky issue had to do with capturing and bubbling: if the user clicked directly on an `<i>` tag containing a Bootstrap icon, the event on its parent `<button>` wouldn't fire.
+I fixed it by targeting the `.closest("button")` instead.
+Then, the script kept throwing an error when I clicked in the `postsContainer` outside of a button; I fixed this by wrapping the delegated event handlers for the buttons in an `if` statement that tests whether `closestButton` gives a truthy value.
+>
+> It also took me a little while to figure out how to properly disable the main "Submit" button when the associated form fields were valid.
+Then I realized I could just test whether the form itself reports validity when `.checkValidity()` is called and attach it to an `input` event listener on its parent form.

 ## Assignment Instructions
 In this Skills-Based Assessment (SBA), you will develop an “Interactive Personal Blog Platform” from scratch.